 - Loss of appetite and weight loss

 Often these go away after treatment.
 When radiation is given with chemotherapy, the side effects are often worse.

-Chest radiation therapy may damage your lungs and cause a cough, problems breathing, and shortness of breath.
-These usually improve after treatment is over, although in some cases the symptoms may not go away completely.
+Radiation therapy to the chest may damage your lungs and cause a cough, problems breathing, and shortness of breath.
+These usually improve after treatment is over, although sometimes they may not go away completely.

 Your esophagus, which is in the middle of your chest, may be exposed to radiation, which could cause a sore throat and trouble swallowing during treatment.
 This might make it hard to eat anything other than soft foods or liquids for a while.